frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 Additionally, these functions are concise and clear, providing a clean and expressive syntax to apply operations on containers.
 This simplicity enhances code readability while maintaining high performance, making them ideal for competitive programming.

-**Considerations for competitive programmings**:
+### Considerations for competitive programmings

 Standard library algorithms are great for transformation tasks, allowing you to apply operations on container elements with minimal code.
 They maximize efficiency while keeping the implementation simple and concise, making them particularly effective for handling transformations in competitive programming scenarios.

-### Summary Table of Useful Loop Techniques for competitive programmings
+## Summary Table of Useful Loop Techniques for competitive programmings

 | Technique                                 | Best Use Case                            | Efficiency Considerations                                                          |
 | ----------------------------------------- | ---------------------------------------- | ---------------------------------------------------------------------------------- |